U.S. Army Green Berets Accused From Within Of Lowering Standards

 "I see it from both sides.
 The recruiting pool is gone.
 They're in a tough spot."

-One Green Beret who served with Sonntag in Afghanistan praised his leadership skills, and recalled him saying that all Green Berets have a responsibility to make sure every one of them succeeds.
+One Green Beret who served with Sonntag in Afghanistan praised his leadership skills and recalled him saying that all Green Berets have a responsibility to make sure every one of them succeeds.

 Charges are detailed and specific